Must-taste dishes from four food truck pods that serve as the hub of Bend’s foodie revolution.

 Podski

-With half a dozen food carts and more on the way, Podski is a culinary alcove that can handle overflow traffic from the adjacent Box Factory area, but is a destination in its own right.
-Add in a dash of retail—there’s a mobile hair salon—and a soon to-be indoor beer garden and there’s more to Podski than meets the eye.
+With ten food carts, Podski is a culinary alcove that can handle overflow traffic from the adjacent Box Factory area but it’s become a destination in its own right.
+The space, which debuted in 2018, features a fully enclosed beer garden and seating area, along with ample outdoor picnic tables and a cozy fire pit.